Skip to main content

 Things still missing

 Universal Router is its own packed format.
 Uniswap's router doesn't use MultiSend or a Safe execute pattern.
 Its execute(bytes commands, bytes[] inputs, uint256 deadline) packs a one-byte command per inner operation alongside a corresponding entry in the inputs array.
 Today glnc decodes the outer call and labels it as a Universal Router action; the per-command walker that would expand "V3_SWAP_EXACT_IN" into its real signature isn't in yet.
 The shape of the work is the same as MultiSend, but the table of commands lives in Uniswap's contracts, not in mine.
+My earlier notes touched on what made the Universal Router messier than expected.

 Cross-chain bridges.
 LayerZero, Across, Wormhole, and friends all have their own message envelopes with their own conventions for what counts as the inner call. glnc currently hits "unknown selector" on most of them.
-Each bridge is a small project to add and a slightly different model of what "the call" even means once the destination chain is different from the source.
+Each bridge is a small project to add, and a slightly different model of what "the call" even means once the destination chain is different from the source.

 FAQ